Every dog deserves to be in a home where they will be loved unconditionally. They also deserve an environment that is safe, healthy, and comfortable.

 Take them to the vet every 6-8 weeks for their regular haircuts.
 The key to grooming is brushing your dog regularly.
 This way you can get rid of stray fur before they get everywhere in your house.

 There are many health benefits when it comes to grooming your dog.
 By keeping them healthy you are also keeping yourself healthy.
 Regular grooming will help you get closer to your dog and create a strong bond.

 Not to mention, this means you won’t have to clean your house every other day to get rid of stray fur.
 If you develop a proper grooming routine for your dog, both of your lives will be much easier and healthier.

 Giving your dog their designated space to eat, sleep, relax, and even do their business will help you immensely.
-Not only will your dog be well behaved, but it will also teach you to develop a routine which you can share with them.
+Not only will your dog be well-behaved, but it will also teach you to develop a routine that you can share with them.

 Shawn is a content writer at FeedFond.
 He's a doting father not only to his two children but also to his two Golden Retrievers.
 Check out more of his articles at FeedFond.com.